sjanhunen/dokimazo/papers/one-question.rst

 Another way to say this is that the heart is like the fountain of life in a person, the place out from which the activities and actions of life flow.

 This understanding of the heart as the source of the activity of the soul is found throughout the teaching of Jesus.
 At one point the Pharasees were giving Him a hard time for not washing His hands before eating as was their custom.
 [Consider bringing in the brief question and His answer].

-Christ used this as a moment for teaching (Mat 15:17-20):
+Christ has a marvelous way of taking a question or situation that is really superficial and turning it around to teach something much deeper.
+His teaching to the Pharisees can be found in Mat 15:17-20:

    "Do you not yet understand that whatever enters the mouth goes into the stomach and is eliminated?
 But those things which proceed out of the mouth come from the heart, and they defile a man.
 For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies.
 These are [the things] which defile a man, but to eat with unwashed hands does not defile a man."

-In the Sermon on the Mount in Matthew 5, Christ focuses on the importance of the heart in a series of contrasts where He says "you have heard it said" in the law, "but I say unto you".
-For example:
+In the Sermon on the Mount in Matthew 5, Christ zeros in on the heart in a series of alternating contrasts between the letter of the law and the heart desire of God that was behind the law:

 - You have heard it said, "don't murder".
+This is the domain of the law.
+The external action.
-But anyone who is angry without cause will be treated as if they had murdered.
+- But I say unto you: anyone who is angry without cause will be treated as if they had murdered.

-- You have heard it said, "don't commit adultery".
-But anyone who lusts has committed adultery in their heart.
+- You have heard it said: "don't commit adultery".
+- But I say unto you: anyone who lusts has committed adultery in their heart.
-- And so on

-The Pharisees, in their attempt to not break the law of God, added layer upon layer of protection around the law until it became almost unrecognizable.
-But none of this dealt with the source of the problem.
-Actually, the fact that so many layers were required to achieve a form out outward conformance is actually a testament to just how bad the problem was.
+The Pharisees, in their attempt to not break the letter of law of God, added layer upon layer of protection around the law until it became almost unrecognizable.
+But none of this dealt with the source of the problem, the heart.
+The fact that so many layers were required to achieve a form out outward conformance is actually a testament to just how bad the heart problem was.
 Christ came to deal with the problem at its source.
-If the problem is deal with at the source, the law will be naturally fulfilled without effort.
-And none of the extra layers will be required.
+If the problem is deal with here, the law will be fulfilled as a natural outcome.

-The law identified and punished the sinful external action, because that was its domain.
-But Christ came to deal with the root of all sinful actions: the heart.
-His ministry was a ministry focused on the heart.
-The healing and the feeding that He did was secondary to this.
-The Sermon on the Mount was a sermon about the heart.
-He didn't come to set aside the law, He came to deal with the problem at the source.
-In fact, this is the only way that the law can be truly fulfilled.

-A brief "Cole's notes" edition of Deut would be helpful here.
-It will culminate with chapter 30.
-Deut 30:6 looks forward to the New Covenant.
-The cutting here is not in the flesh but in the heart.
-This is the only way to truly love God with all your heart and soul.

-The circumcision of the flesh was part of the law.
-But the cutting of the heart was what God was really after.
-I believe that "circumcision of the heart" was the real theme of the ministry of Christ while He was on earth.
-His teaching and ministry was focused on the heart because everything else flows out from there.
+Any true service or worship rendered to God must flow out from the heart.
 Luke 6:43-49: the parable of the wise and foolish builder.
 Who is the rock?
 Christ (or His Spirit) Where is the rock?
 (In your heart).
 This is what serving God and pleasing God is all about.

-The ministry Christ had with Israel was actually a heart-focused ministry.
-That's why it looked so radically different than the religion and the reason of the day.
-It was so different, it was unrecognizable to many people.
-The signs that Christ did were to confirm the promises given in the prophets, but His real work was focused on the heart.
+The ministry that Christ had with Israel was actually a heart-focused ministry.
+That's why it looked so radically different from the religion and the reason of the day.
+The great miracles He did were all secondary to this.
+The signs that Christ did were to confirm the promises given in the prophets.
+He didn't come to set aside the law, He came to deal with the problem at the source.
+Only then can the law can be truly fulfilled.
+Not as a way to become righteous, but because of righteousness.

 A Man After God's Own Heart
 ===========================